paladin-t/bitty/docs/documents/manual.md

 ### Bytes

-Being the same as Lua list, `Bytes` index starts from 1.
+Being the same as Lua list, a `Bytes`' index starts from 1.
 Implements a `Stream` protocol as memory buffer.

 **Constructors**